Children of George T. and Anna S. (Miller) Smith, all born Boston, Suffolk co, MA:

 never knew who it was until we saw your portrait posted.
 She always referred

-to him as "The Old Bastard" because he has a gruff expression, but at his
+to him as "The Old Bastard" because he has a gruff expression, but at

-stern pose.
+a very stern pose.

-The picture of George Tyler Bigelow that we have is actually a copy of
+The picture of George Tyler Bigelow that we have is actually a copy

-a painting and is too large for the scanner.
+of a painting and is too large for the scanner.
 It is hanging in our daughter's

 home.
 I will try to get it copied and scanned to a disk at the local copy